Ragnar Lothbrok: A Real Viking Hero Whose Life Became Lost to Legend

 Artist’s depiction of a Viking King. ( RealNerd)

-However, there is a respectable number of historians who suggest that Ragnar did live, but his story was exaggerated to the point that he became a mythical figure.
+However, there are a respectable number of historians who suggest that Ragnar did live, but his story was exaggerated to the point that he became a mythical figure.
 He most likely was a warlord who was the first Scandinavian to invade Britain.
-He is mentioned in several Nordic sagas and the Gesta Danorum , which is believed to be the most illustrious literary work to come out of medieval Denmark, describing the country’s early history.
+He is mentioned in several Nordic sagas , the most significant being The Saga of Ragnar Lothbrok , and the Gesta Danorum , which is believed to be the most illustrious literary work to come out of Medieval Denmark describing the country’s early history.
+The Anglo Saxon Chronicle also refers to ‘Ragnall’ and ‘Reginherus’ as a powerful and prominent Viking raider from 840 AD, these names are believed to be two variations of Ragnar.

 - Ragnarok: Norse Account of Strange & Wonderful Land Doomed to Destruction – Part I